The Factory (2012 film): Plot

-That night, a snow storm shuts down the airport and forces Darrell to stay in town.
-Mike and Kelsey track Darrell to a hotel but find Darrell dead and circumstantial evidence planted by Carl pointing to him as the kidnapper.
+That night, a snow storm shuts down the airport and forces Darryl to stay in town.
+Mike and Kelsey track Darryl to a hotel but find him dead and circumstantial evidence planted by Carl pointing to him as the kidnapper.
 Mike receives a call from the company, which turns out to be a catering company.
 He pieces that together with details of Carl's description by a would-be victim and realizes that Carl is the killer.
 He and Kelsey make their way to Carl's house as Kelsey reports it over the phone.
 Meanwhile, Abby, who had framed Brittany for breaking Carl's rules, convinces him that Brittany was just celebrating the fact she is pregnant, and Abby takes Brittany's place for a special dinner he had planned; she uses this opportunity to stab him with a corkscrew.
 Carl throws her back into the basement, where a pregnant Lauren's water has broken.
 Due to her immobility, she asks Abby to help cut the baby out.

 Mike and Kelsey arrive at the house and find plenty of evidence, including a nursery with several babies in it.
 They hear noises from below, and, searching for the basement, Mike briefly talks to Abby over the house intercom.
 Abby tells him that Carl keeps the basement door key around his neck.
 Mike confronts and shoots Carl, but Kelsey picks up Carl's discarded shotgun and shoots Mike, revealing that she was with Carl the entire time (as she was Carl's first victim); her infertility left them unable to have children, so he set up the operation to kidnap prostitutes and force them to have children.
 Carl dies, but before Kelsey kills Mike, he reveals that Abby is pregnant.
 Kelsey frees Abby and takes Lauren's just-born baby, assuring them that they're safe.
 The police find Carl's nursery, which is now empty.
 Weeks later, Kelsey, using a new name, is shown to have moved to another city with the missing babies.
 She leaves a phone message to Abby in which she congratulates Abby on her expectant motherhood, which Abby later listens to, including the sound of a baby crying in the background.
+The film ends with Walker holding one of the abducted infants in her arms while staring towards the screen.